HeidiTran/Cheatsheets/Data_Science/DataMining.md

 > - P(B|A) could be difficult to compute due to the different features &rightarrow; **naively assume that each feature is independent of each other**.
 Rather than computing P(B|A), we compute the probability of each feature B1, B2, B3,... and multiply them together P(B|A) = P(B1|A) x P(B2|A) x ... x P(Bn|A)

 ### 5. Support Vector Machines
 > Def: Classification algos try to draw a separating line between the two (or a hyperplane in higher-dimentions) as the best line of separation.
-For a line separating the two classes, SVM try to find the line with the maximum distance from the line to any point in each class
+For a line separating the two classes, SVM try to find the line with the maximum distance from the line to any point in each class.
+When classifying new samples, if the sample falls above the line, SVM predicts it as one class, else, it predicts it as the other class.

+- C parameter: How much the classifier should aim to predict all training samples correctly at the risk of overfitting.
+Higher C value &rightarrow; line of separation with a smaller margin, aiming to classify all training samples correctly.
+Lower C value &rightarrow; line of separation with a larger margin even if that means some training samples are incorrectly classified.
+- Kernel parameter: (Something about embed the data on to a higher dimensional space so we can separated them linearly)

 ### Example of clasification: Authorship Attribution